 There’s a common idea that takeout is cheap, but the reason for this is volume.
 A pizza shop makes lots of pizzas, for example, so it’s cheap for them to make a pizza.
 They then sell that pizza to you for $15, when it cost them less than $5.

 Meanwhile, it would cost a similar amount to buy four pizza bases, a bottle of pizza sauce, a block of cheese and some pepperoni from PAK’nSAVE.
 But then you’d have the ingredients to make four pizzas, instead of just one.
-Even when you add extra toppings, it still works out cheaper for you to do it yourself.
+Even when you add extra toppings, it can be cheaper and healthier to do it yourself.

 2. You have more control over what you’re eating